eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 ## Setting component parameters

-Component parameters can be edited directly in the settings.
-Try changing the value of the Timeout parameter and look for the corresponding change in the code editor.
+Component parameters can be edited directly in the settings panel.
+Change the value of the Timeout parameter and look for the corresponding change in the code editor.
 Then press play on the application and observe that the timer now has a different duration before triggering the "Is timed out" predicate.